 How often do you pick up your mobile phone throughout the day?
 Two or three times maybe?
 10?
 Or even more?
 It’s old news that Smartphones have enabled us to connect to others in new ways through the internet.
 And by the nature of our Smartphones we have access to that connection wherever and whenever we want.

-We have started using our Smartphones on the way to and from the office, our computer at work and tablets at home.
+We have started using our Smartphones on the way to and from the office, our computer and at home.
 The indoctrination of mobile technology has resulted in the way we connect and live within our society; to be intrinsically bound within the use of the internet.
 So much so that it does not seem viable to live without a constant connection to it.

 I was recently reading an introduction to the psychologist and linguist Jacques Lacan.
 Much of his work involved making sense of how we understand and conceptualise our reality into language.
 Essentially Lacan argues that